 - Those same cards offer bonus categories for anywhere from 2-5x points

-- Cards like The Hyatt Credit Card and IHG® Rewards Club Select Credit Card offer anniversary free night certificates that more than justify the annual fee
+- Cards like The World of Hyatt Credit Card and IHG® Rewards Club Premier Credit Card offer anniversary free night certificates that more than justify the annual fee

 As I’ve explained before, typically you can be approved for at most two Chase credit cards in a 30 day period.
 I know I’ve been writing a lot about Chase cards lately, but the more I write about them, the more questions I’ve been getting, and I’ve realized that these are questions I largely haven’t addressed in the past.
 That brings me to one question I’ve received frequently lately.